Graduate Programs in Education: Admissions Process

 Applicants to the Master of Education program must generally have a cumulative undergraduate grade point average of 2.5 on a 4.0 scale to be considered for acceptance to the program.
+Applicants to the Educational Leadership program must have a cumulative grade point average of 2.75 or higher on a 4.0 GPA scale.
+In order to be eligible for licensure after program completion, candidates must have 3 years of teaching experience in K-12 settings.
+Those applying to the #316 Reading Teacher program must have 2 years of successful teaching experience to apply for licensure after program completion.
 Admission decisions are made when a file is complete.
 Applicants may take no more than nine credits as a non-degree student, without formal acceptance into the graduate program.

 International applicants may be required to contact the Office of International Education with additional questions regarding test scores, transcripts, and visa application.

 Applicants to the Master of Education program should complete the following: